brunolange/flask-bind/README.md

 trigger a `ValidationError` exception, as `pydantic` can't instantiate the model off of the request data.
 If the exception goes unhandled, Flask generates a `500` (Internal Server Error) response in return.
 A perhaps more appropriate response would be `400` (Bad Request), to inform the client that the information it provided is breaching the requirements or it's lackluster.

-We can register a custom error handler to respond to `ValidationError` exceptions.
+We can this register a custom error handler to respond to `ValidationError` exceptions.

 ```python
 @app.errorhandler(ValidationError)